CardinalPath/gas/README.md

 ## Installation

-To install GAS download the script from [dist][dist] folder and put it somewhere on your website.
+To install GAS download the script from [dist][] folder and put it somewhere on your website.
 Also install the basic snippet on every page of your website.
 Be sure to change the Account Number (UA) and the correct gas.js file location.